DisnakeDev/disnake/docs/api/app_info.rst

     .. versionadded:: 2.10

-    .. attribute:: owner

-        Owners have the most permissions, an can take destructive actions on the team and team-owned applications.

     .. attribute:: admin

-        Admins have similar access as owners, except they cannot take destructive actions on the team or team-owned apps.
+        Admins have the most permissions.
+An admin can only take destructive actions on the team or team-owned apps if they are the team owner.

     .. attribute:: developer